autodriving-heart/Awesome-Autonomous-Driving/README.md

 15. A Survey on Monocular Re-Localization: From the Perspective of Scene Map Representation
 16. LiDAR-based SLAM for robotic mapping: state of the art and new frontiers
 17. A Review of Dynamic Object Filtering in SLAM Based on 3D LiDAR
+18. A Survey of Visual SLAM in Dynamic Environment: The Evolution from Geometric to Semantic Approaches
+19. A comprehensive survey of advanced SLAM techniques
+20. Visual Slam and Visual Odometry Based on RGB-D Images Using Deep Learning: A Survey

 ### 23）点云处理